 Scholarly Commons Citation

 Hunter, Nan D., "Public-Private Health Law: Multiple Directions in Public Health" (2007).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1724.
+1724.